kajencik/3DMolecules/README.md

 # 3DMolecules

 ## Overview
-3DMolecules is a WPF (.NET 8) application that simulates and visualizes water molecules (H?O) moving and colliding inside a transparent cylindrical container.
+3DMolecules is a WPF (.NET 8) application that simulates and visualizes water molecules (H₂O) moving and colliding inside a transparent cylindrical container.
 It uses HelixToolkit.Wpf for 3D rendering and follows clean MVVM architecture with proper separation of concerns.

 Now with fluid-like behavior: stable repulsion/cohesion/viscosity forces, world-space gravity, and a tiltable container that makes the liquid settle into a puddle and flow to the lower side when tilted.

 ![Screenshot](3Dmolecules.png)

 ## Key Features
-- ??
-Real-time 3D molecular motion with elastic collision physics and fluid-like interactions
+- ⚛️ Real-time 3D molecular motion with elastic collision physics and fluid-like interactions
-- ??
-Stable liquid forces (repulsion, cohesion, viscosity) + damping for smooth puddling
+- ⚛️ Stable liquid forces (repulsion, cohesion, viscosity) + damping for smooth puddling
-- ??
-Gravity control (supports zero and reversed) with magnetic center on the slider
+- ⚛️ Gravity control (supports zero and reversed) with magnetic center on the slider
-- ??
-Tiltable container (X/Y tilt) with collisions computed in container-local space
+- ⚛️ Tiltable container (X/Y tilt) with collisions computed in container-local space
-- ??
-Interactive controls (Start / Pause / Reset / Molecule Count Slider up to 480)
+- ⚛️ Interactive controls (Start / Pause / Reset / Molecule Count Slider up to 480)
-- ???
+- ⚛️?
 Runtime tuning panel for physics parameters (time step, gravity, stiffness, viscosity, etc.)
-- ??
-Live FPS counter and physics diagnostics
+- ⚛️ Live FPS counter and physics diagnostics
-- ???
+- ⚛️?
 Clean MVVM architecture with dependency injection
-- ??
-Proper resource management (IDisposable)
+- ⚛️ Proper resource management (IDisposable)
 - ?
 Fully tested - 6 unit tests verify physics correctness
-- ??
-Extensible - Easy to swap physics engines or add features
+- ⚛️ Extensible - Easy to swap physics engines or add features

 ## Technology Stack
 - .NET 8 / C# 12